Lhakpa Sherpa

-Lhakpa Sherpa (Lakhpa Sherpa; born 1973) is a Nepalese Sherpa mountain climber.
-She has climbed Mount Everest ten times, the most by any woman in the world.
-Her record-breaking tenth climb was on May 12, 2022, which she financed via a crowd-funding campaign.
+Lhakpa Sherpa (Lakhpa Sherpa; born 1973) is a Nepalese Sherpa mountaineer.
+She has climbed Mount Everest 11 times, the most by any woman in the world.
+Her record-breaking 10th climb was on May 12, 2022, which she financed via a crowd-funding campaign.
 In 2000, she became the first Nepali woman to climb and descend Everest successfully.
 In 2016, she was listed as one of BBC's 100 Women.

 Early life

-Lhakpa Sherpa was born in a cave in the region, and had no formal education.
-She grew up in Balakharka, a village in the Makalu, Nepal region of the Himalayas.
-She is one of 11 children, and is a single mother of two daughters and a son.
-Since in Nepal, only boys were allowed to go to school, she carried her brother two hours to school and back.
+Lhakpa Sherpa was born in a cave one of 11 children, growing up in Balakharka, a village in the Makalu, Nepal region of the Himalayas.
+In Nepal, only boys were allowed to go to school.
+She carried her brother two hours to school and back.

 Career

 In 2000 she was the leader of an expedition sponsored by Asian Trekking.
-On May 18, 2000 she became the first Nepali woman to summit Mount Everest and survive (see also Pasang Lhamu Sherpa).
-This climb was with the Nepali Women Millennium Expedition.

-In 2003, the U.S. PBS noted that she had summited Mount Everest three times, the most for a woman.
+On May 18, 2000, she became the first Nepali woman to summit Mount Everest and survive (see also Pasang Lhamu Sherpa).
+The climb was with the Nepali Women Millennium Expedition.
+In 2003, PBS noted that she had summited Mount Everest three times, the most for a woman.
 In May 2003 she reached the summit with her sister and brother; Ming Kipa and Mingma Gelu.

-By 2007 Lhakpa Sherpa had summited Everest six times since 1999 and her husband summited nine.
-That year they hosted a presentation about their 2007 Everest trip, with donations taken for Quaker Lane Cooperative Nursery School.
-Gheorghe and Lhakpa summited Mount Everest five times together.
+By 2007, Lhakpa Sherpa had summited Everest six times since 1999 and her husband summited nine.
+In 2007, they hosted a presentation about their 2007 Everest trip, with donations taken for Quaker Lane Cooperative Nursery School.
+They summited Mount Everest five times together.
 In 2016 she summited Mount Everest from Tibet (China), making her seventh summit.
-The president of Mount Everest Summiteers' Association, a Nepali woman and high-altitude worker Maya Sherpa also summited, but from Nepal.
-Maya Sherpa is another record-setting Nepali woman, and she has also summited K2.
+Maya Sherpa, the president of Mount Everest Summiteers' Association and a Nepali woman and high-altitude worker also summited, but from Nepal.
+Maya Sherpa is another record-setting Nepali woman; she has also summited K2.

-In 2022 she successfully summitted Everest a tenth time, thereby beating her own record of being the woman who's summitted Everest most often.
+In 2022, Lhakpa Sherpa summited Everest a 10th time, thereby beating her own record of being the woman who has summited Everest most often.
 In doing so, she beat her late husband Gheorghe Dijmărescu's nine successful summits before his death in 2020.
-Netflix made a documentary about her tenth summit, detailing her journey from growing up to moving to the US to her tenth summit.
+Netflix made a documentary about her 10th summit, Mountain Queen: The Summits of Lhakpa Sherpa, beginning with her moving to the U.S .to her tenth summit.
 The documentary later won the Grand Prize at the 2024 Kendal Mountain Festival's International Film Competition.